felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 The first step to healing is acknowledgement of the problem, which requires knowledge of the problem in the first place.
-Unfortunately, the anxious learner is less likely to learn about their condition if the idea of searching for clues feels unsafe to them to begin with.
+Unfortunately, anxious learners are less likely to learn about their condition if the idea of searching for clues feels unsafe to them to begin with.
 It is a sadly ironic predicament, not helped by the fact that learning anxiety is rarely brought up in